< Free Resources

 As discussed above, ASC 842 has a dual model approach for lessee accounting, classifying a lease as either a finance lease or an operating lease which impacts the subsequent accounting.
 The IASB, on the other hand, went with a single model approach for lessee accounting under IFRS 16 with most leases generally accounted for similar to a finance lease under ASC 842.

-Timing of Determining the Discount Rate
+Timing of determining the discount rate

 Under ASC 842, both lessees and lessors must determine the discount rate at the lease commencement date.